oreillyh/Machine-Learning-Statistics/README.md

 By Hugh O'Reilly

+This repository contains 2 files: This Readme.md file which provides an overview of the project and how the code contained within it should be ran and a jupyter notebook: Machine Learning and Statistics Project whcih contains the analysis of the Boston House Prices Dataset.

 # How to run this Jupyter Notebook

 This project is ran using 'Jupyter': https://jupyter.org/ as a Jupyter notebook.
 Jupyter notebooks are included in the 'Anaconda' package https://www.anaconda.com/